TypicalFence/mango/libmango/ReadMe.md

 # Libmango
+Mango is small file format I created, it tries to replace CBZ/CBR, which are lacking metadata, among other things, for me personally.

 This is a wrapper around the mangofmt crate, which enables C to call its functionality.
 It also enables most Languages (that have a way to call C) to use mangofmt.

 # Installation
-It is install via the make file.
+It can be installed install via the make file.

 **Important:**
 you must run  `make release` before you can run `make install`.